PhD Graduate School of Archaeology

 Mental Fitness and University Doctor

 Fitness is more than physical health alone.
-An equally important aspect in our general well-being is mental fitness.
-Mental fitness refers to fitness of the mind.
-During the course of your PhD research, there might be periods in which you feel insecure or down.
-It is important to take good care of yourself.
-Don’t wait with taking action or asking for help.
-The most common problem areas PhD students face are listed below, as well as how one can begin to fix these problems.
+An equally important aspect of our general well-being is mental fitness.
+Mental fitness refers to the fitness of the mind.
+During your PhD research, there might be periods in which you feel insecure or down.
+It is essential to take good care of yourself.
+Don’t wait to take action or ask for help.
+The most common problems PhD candidates face are listed below, as well as how to begin fixing these problems.

 Are you harassed at work?

-Unfortunately, harassment or bullying are common within organisations, including universities.
+Unfortunately, harassment or bullying is common within organisations, including universities.
 Harassment comprises humiliating, intimidating and threatening behaviour.
-This has serious consequences, both for the health of the victim, and for the co-workers who are witness to this harassment.
+This has serious consequences, both for the health of the victim and the co-workers who witness this harassment.
 To find out what you can do, read the Harassment at work brochure.
-You can also contact the Confidential Adviser on Undesirable Behaviour in cases of (sexual) intimidation, aggression, violence and discrimination.
+You can also contact the Confidential Adviser on Undesirable Behaviour in cases of (sexual) intimidation, aggression, violence, and discrimination cases.
 Together with the adviser, you can look into possible solutions to the problem in an atmosphere of absolute confidentially.
-One option is to submit a complaint to the special complaints committee set up for this purpose.
+One option is to submit a complaint to the particular complaints committee set up for this purpose.